perak/meteor-test/README.md

     });

-Each test under suite is done by function `test` which has callback with variable number of arguments:
+Each test under suite is run inside function `test` which has callback with variable number of arguments:

 	suite("suite_name", function() {